Learn about 35 new foods that start with A to spice up your palate.

 Alfalfa sprouts are a great alternative to salad greens.
 They are mild and sweet in flavor, making them the perfect addition to a salad.
 I also love using alfalfa sprouts in a sandwich or on spring rolls.

 10. All-purpose flour

 The flour we all use and love!
-All purpose flour is used for general baking needs since it a protein percentage of 9.5% - 11.5%.
-The protein in your flour will affect the texture/crumb of the baked good.
+All purpose flour is used for general baking needs since it has a protein percentage of 9.5% - 11.5%.
+The protein in your flour will affect the texture/crumb of the baked goods.

 If you like learning about baking, grab my free guide with 10 tips to instantly become a better baker.
 It has even more (slightly nerdy) baking science facts like this.